HEP-FCC/fcc-tutorials/2-gen-and-fastsim/2-4-eedE/README.md

 ## 2. Using eedE

-Once the data has been converted into JSON, you can then head to [eedE](https://key4hep.github.io/eede/release/index.html).
-After the Welcome modal, you are required to upload the EDM4hep file with the Browse button and select the type of association to visualize.
+Once the EDM4hep data has been converted into JSON, you can then head to [eedE](https://key4hep.github.io/eede/release/index.html).
+After the Welcome modal, you are required to upload the EDM4hep JSON file with the Browse button and select the type of association to visualize.

 ```{image} eede_upload.png
 :align: center